Redless/resurrectedreplayer/README.md

 # Stuff I didn't implement

 -   "missing" doesn't use a different animation
--   "turns asleep" is not kept track of, nor is sleep animated
 -   "sandstorm" is not animated
 -   all the chats and talk of people joining/leaving the battle.
 I don't care about this stuff.
 -   fixed the weird speedup on turn 13ish